The Hawkhurst Baptist Church

-Although restricted, we pray that you will be blessed by the time you spend with us.
+Although we are still restricted in some aspects, we pray that you will be blessed by the time you spend with us.

 What we are doing to keep you safe

-We will have a one-way system in operation for those entering and exiting the Church.
+We have a one-way system in operation for those entering and exiting the Church.

 Ventilation will be maintained at all times by keeping windows and doors open.